 We meet on Sundays at 11:00 a.m. in Grant Hall at St. Barnabas Church, 1280 Vine Street, Denver, CO, 80206.

-If you are not available to join the discussion on June 4, please submit your ideas to Chris Bauer via our Contact-Us form, send us a message through the Meetup group page (Spiritual Discussions Without Indoctrination) or talk to any Forum Planner or Adult Faith Formation (AFF) member.
+If you have suggestions for topics, please submit your ideas to Chris Bauer via our Contact-Us form, send us a message through the Meetup group page (Spiritual Discussions Without Indoctrination) or talk to any Forum Planner or Adult Faith Formation (AFF) member.
 The Forum Planners are Chris Bauer, Bill Lundgren, Jack Unruh, Wills Long, Patrick Wilson, and Patti Anderson.
 AFF leaders are Chris Bauer, Elizabeth Hepp and Tasha Zoller.

 Please join us!
 Find us through Meetup by clicking here.